Vriaan/football-manager-api/README.md

 # API

-API_HOSTNAME=":8082" API_LOG_FILE="/var/log/api/api.log" DB_DSN="root:root@tcp(127.0.0.1:8088)/game?charset=utf8&parseTime=True&loc=Local" go run api.go
-Welcome on football team API that indeed interfaces between your data and your client to let you manage your football team
+Welcome on football Manager API !
+The project is the basis ground API written in Go to let you manage your football team and is far from over.
+It will continue to evolve.

 ### Tech

-The project uses some known golang packages (you easily find more here https://github.com/avelino/awesome-go):
+The project uses some known golang packages (you can easily find more here https://github.com/avelino/awesome-go):

-* [Viper] - Manages configuration for your project
-* [pflag] - Manages for you the command tools argument parsing
 * [gin] - The API framework used to power the project
 * [gorm] - The ORM to efficiently query Databases
+* [jwt-go] - The Authorization system is build atop JWT (JSON Web Tokens)
-* [testify] - To efficiently write tests & mocks
+* [testify] - To efficiently write tests

 ### How to use